nicolaspoersch/hacking-introduction/EN.md

 A computer network is a set of interconnected devices that share resources and information.
 This can include computers, servers, network devices, and even the Internet.
 Networks allow data exchange and efficient communication between devices.

-### How a Network Works:
+### Understanding Network Operation:

-- **Network Topology:** Networks can have various topologies, such as star, bus, and mesh.
-Topology defines how devices are connected.
+- **Network Topology:** Networks can assume various topologies, such as star, bus, and mesh, each outlining how devices interconnect.
+The chosen topology directly influences network redundancy, scalability, and resilience.

-- **Switching and Routing:** Switches and routers direct traffic on the network, allowing data to reach its destination.
+- **Switching and Routing:** Switches and routers play crucial roles in guiding traffic across the network, ensuring that data reaches its destination efficiently.
+Switching occurs at the data link layer, while routing operates at the network layer, enabling communication between different subnets.

-- **Network Protocols:** Protocols like TCP/IP define rules for communication on a network, including data packet format and routing.
+- **Network Protocols:** Fundamental protocols, such as TCP/IP, establish guidelines for network communication.
+This includes specifications for data packet format and routing paths, forming the backbone of interconnection.
+In addition to TCP/IP, other protocols like UDP (User Datagram Protocol) and ICMP (Internet Control Message Protocol) perform specific functions in data transmission and monitoring.

+- **Network Security:** In the context of ethical hacking, understanding security measures is crucial.
+This involves firewalls, encryption, intrusion detection, and access policies.
+The ethical hacking professional must not only comprehend how networks operate but also be aware of vulnerabilities and security practices to safeguard data integrity and confidentiality.

 ### What is the Internet